pedrorv0106/DAPS/boot/README.md

 python boot -status [servers]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use gcloud to generate identity key, set permissions, and ssh into servers (gcloud must be installed and configured on local machine):
+Use gcloud to generate identity key, set permissions, and ssh into servers (gcloud must be installed and configured on local machine, only works with ubuntu at present):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 python boot -autocloud [servers]